PORTLAND CREATIVE CONFERENCE

 Friday, 09.28.18 | Gerding Theater at the Armory | #Cre8con2018

 The Portland Creative Conference is an exploration and celebration of the creative process across all creative industries.
-Bring your team or just bring yourself–either way you won’t leave the same as you arrived.
+We feature keynote presentations by leading creatives who take you inside their creative process, show their work, and talk about their projects, problems, influences and inspirations.
+Bring your team (discounts available) or just bring yourself–either way you won’t leave the same as you arrived.
 You’ll be inspired and motivated in new ways, viewing your world with a fresh perspective.
-We feature presentations from leading creatives who take you inside their creative process and talk about their projects, problems, influences and inspirations.
+The event is a non-profit fundraiser for arts education programs in Oregon.
 [History]